rizacelik/FuelScaffold/README.md

 ### Step 2: Creating a task

 In Fuel Tasks are put in the `fuel/app/tasks` directory.
-Below is an example of the task "`Scaffolds`":
+Below is an example of the task "`scaffolds`":

+`fuel/app/tasks/scaffolds.php`

 ```
 <?php